LorenzoDallOlio/BRAQUE/README.md

 ___plot_embedding_clusters(self, clusterer, path="./__clusters.png")___:

-Plot HDBSCAN clusters onto real space and UMAP embedding coordinates with appropriate colormap
+Plot HDBSCAN clusters onto real space and UMAP embedding coordinates with appropriate colormap-

 1. __clusterer__ _(fitted hdbscan.HDBSCAN clustering object)_: fitted HDBSCAN clustering object used to cluster data from the embedding space
 2. __path__ _(str)_: path where to store the resulting plots if saved

 ___whole_dataset_summary_plots(self, alpha=0.9, legend_size=200, plot_with_legend=True, plot_without_legend=True, plot_noise=True)__:

-Plot a Maximum of 4 plots (2 with legend and 2 without legend) which summarize the main features and their self.interpretative_column for each cluster
+Plot a Maximum of 4 plots (2 with legend and 2 without legend) which summarize the main features and their self.interpretative_column for each cluster.

 1. __alpha__ _(float between 0 and 1)_: transparency for the plots
 2. __legend_size__ _(positive float)_: size for the dots in the legend
-3. __plot_with_legend__ _(bool)_: whether or not to make the 2 plots with legends (may be unreadable if too many clusters/too long labels are used)
+3. __plot_with_legend__ _(boolean)_: whether or not to make the 2 plots with legends (may be unreadable if too many clusters/too long labels are used)
-4. __plot_without_legend__ _(bool)_: whether or not to make the 2 plots without legends (useful if with legends the plot are unreadable, please notice that this parameter is not mandatory to be opposite to 'plot_with_legend')
+4. __plot_without_legend__ _(boolean)_: whether or not to make the 2 plots without legends (useful if with legends the plot are unreadable, please notice that this parameter is not mandatory to be opposite to 'plot_with_legend')
-5. __plot_noise__ _(bool)_: whether or not to plot the noise cluster if found by HDBSCAN
+5. __plot_noise__ _(boolean)_: whether or not to plot the noise cluster if found by HDBSCAN

 ___find_monitoring_features(self)___:

 Find which features are the main ones accoring to self.importance_column.